“But with me it is a very small thing that I should be judged by you or by a human court. In fact, I do not even judge myself.”

 or by a human court.

 The words “human court” refers to human tribunal.
-This refers to a day of human inquest, a human court in contrast to a divine court.
-Now is the time for human judgment but there will be a day when the Lord will judge.
+This refers to a day of the human inquest, a human court in contrast to a divine court.
+Now is the time for human judgment, but there will be a day when the Lord will judge.
 The day of human judgment is warped because of alienation from God.
 There is a great danger of undue influence by human judgment, of what others may think about our ministry.
-We weaken our ministry by undue influence of human opinion.
+We weaken our ministry by the undue influence of human opinion.
 Obviously, we want to listen to the objective criticism of others; however, we cannot be controlled by the “human court” of public opinion in ministry.

 In fact, I do not even judge myself.